sunchengyi/Exoplanet_Hunting_in_Deep_Space/README.md

 data and test it on the test data.
 The score on the test data is: **1.0 precision, 0.6 recal and 0.75 f1 score**.

-In the next step,  CNN-1D will be used to classify the data.
-Now complete the conv-1d model construction, and train the model by using the standardized data and the uniformly filtered data.
+Construct a CNN-1D model to classify the data.
+Firstly, train the model by using the standardized data and the uniformly filtered data.
 After 30 epochs, on the validation data (20% of the origni trainging data), the scores are **1.0 precision, 0.71 recall and 0.83 f1 score**.
-Not test on the test data.
+Secondly, after resampling the training data to balance the labels, train the model.
+After 30 epochs, on the validation data (20% of the origni trainging data), the scores are **1.0 precision, 0.57 recall and 0.73 f1 score**.

+It seems that the model becomes a litter worse after balanced the labels.

 The file, 'utils.py', includes the functions used in the notebook.